-Virgil Wong is the Cofounder and Chief Executive Officer (CEO) of Medical Avatar LLC, a mobile health company that generates personalized 3-D anatomical bodies to visualize health information in the past, present, and future.
-As a researcher in medical cognition and intelligent technologies at Columbia University, he is studying how time travel simulations of patients’ bodies can increase engagement, motivate disease prevention, improve chronic disease management, optimize patient physician communication, reduce misdiagnoses, and decrease hospital readmission rates.
+Virgil Wong is the Cofounder and Chief Executive Officer (CEO) of Medical Avatar LLC, a digital health company that pioneered medical “time travel” visualizations with health coaching programs that reduced the incidence of diabetes and heart disease in high-risk communities by over 26%.
+At Columbia University (PhD research certification, cognitive studies and intelligent technologies), he studied how time travel simulations of patients’ bodies can increase engagement, motivate disease prevention, improve chronic disease management, optimize patient physician communication, reduce misdiagnoses, and decrease hospital readmission rates.

 As a visual artist working with concepts in medicine and technology, Professor Wong has exhibited interactive installations, films, paintings, drawings, and prints in galleries and museums around the world – including the State Hermitage Museum in St. Petersburg, Russia; the Museum of Contemporary Art in Taipei, Taiwan; and Deitch Projects in New York City.
 He produced and co-directed Murmur, a cardiovascular dreamscape film that premiered at the 2002 Sundance Film Festival.
 In the previous year, he received a grant from the National Endowment for the Arts (NEA) for an art and medicine exhibition called Corporeal Landscape.